 What is MedBiquitous?

-MedBiquitous is an international consortium of professional medical and healthcare associations, universities, commercial, and governmental organizations that develops and promotes technology standards for the health professions that advance lifelong learning, continuous improvement, and better patient outcomes.
+MedBiquitous is an international community of professional medical and healthcare associations, universities, commercial, and governmental organizations that develops and promotes technology standards for the health professions that advance lifelong learning, continuous improvement, and better patient outcomes.
 MedBiquitous also provides a forum to exchange ideas about innovative uses of Web technologies for healthcare education and competence assessment.

 Why do the health professions need technology standards?

 The health professions are undergoing a number of changes.
 Quality improvement and education have started to merge.
 Competencies are changing education and training.
 In addition, changes to how clinicians maintain their certification necessitate enhanced communications between learners/professionals, certification organizations, and educators.
 Realizing these changes across the many educators, certifying bodies, and practice environments affected will be impossible without technology standards to bridge the gaps between these groups.
 Standards are essential to track clinical education and training, measure its efficacy, integrate education and improvement resources with systems at the point of care, deploy online courses in different environments, and link education and performance data to core competencies and curricula.

 For example, MedBiquitous standards enable Dr. Doe's specialty board to communicate with his specialty society and track which of his maintenance of certification requirements he has completed.
 MedBiquitous standards also enable his hospital to deploy virtual patients and online compliance training created by a sister institution and communicate the effectiveness of that training to partner organizations.
 Standards allow Dr. Doe's medical school to integrate the systems that help them manage, evaluate, and deliver the curriculum.